raingerber/reactnd-project-readable-starter/README.md

 Note: to view the details of a post, please click the "Comments" button in the bottom right corner (this button also displays the total number of comments that each post has).
 This will take you to the /:category/:postId route.

 After editing a post, you will be redirected to the category page for that post's category.
+There is no form validation, so it's okay to leave input fields blank when creating posts and comments.

 ## API Server